diegodelbianco12/cash-intelligence-dashboard/README.md

 traffic lights and plain-language alerts; Pages 5 and 6 expose the full normative and scoring methodology for those who want it.

+### 5. Missing payment history producing false low-risk scores

+**Challenge:** Customers with no paid-invoice history returned a DSO of 0, which the scoring logic read as the *best possible* payer.
+This inverted the intended signal — the least-known customers, with no track record at all, were being flagged as the safest in the portfolio.

+**Solution:** Changed the payment-behaviour measures to return BLANK() rather than 0 when no history exists.
+Missing customers are now treated as *unscored* rather than *low-risk*, keeping the score numeric (so sorting and conditional formatting still work) while refusing to assert a reassuring value the data does not support.

+### 6. High-risk receivables filter catching no one

+**Challenge:** The Page 3 banner was designed to total receivables from "high-risk" customers, initially defined as DSO > 60 days.
+But the worst-paying customer in the dataset sits at DSO 59 — one day under the threshold — so the filter captured zero receivables and the banner reported an empty value.

+**Solution:** Re-anchored the high-risk definition from a single raw metric (DSO) to the composite risk score (> 70), which captures the customer correctly at 71.
+This is conceptually stronger as well as functional: the composite reflects multiple payment dimensions, not one, and yields a headline figure — €185,172, 22.1% of the book, sitting in the high-risk tier.

+### 7. Reconciling transactional and balance-sheet data for the CCC

+**Challenge:** DSO and DPO derive from transactional ledgers (open AR and AP invoices), but the inventory component (DIO) of the cash conversion cycle comes from the balance sheet in the annual accounts — a different data source at a different grain (period-end stock versus invoice-level flow).

+**Solution:** Annualised both sides to a common basis before combining — inventory-holding days from balance-sheet stock against cost of goods, collection and payment days from the VAT-inclusive ledger formulas — so that DSO, DIO, and DPO sit on a consistent 365-day footing within a single CCC identity (73 + 130 − 57 = 146).

 ---

 ## What I Learned